All Episodes

 No, just what I saw him, you know, his comments on TV.

-So news were in news.
+So news or news.

 Yes.

-You've never spoken to the President and told him advice on Ukraine.
+You've never spoken to the president and told him advice on Ukraine.

 That is correct.